Summer School 2026

 There is a limited number of spots available for external students.

-External students should submit their application, which should include a CV and a letter of motivation explaining why they believe they could benefit from this Summer School, the types of HPC Emerging Trends they are currently working with, and those they plan to work on in the future.
+External students should submit their application, which should include a CV and a letter of motivation explaining why they believe they could benefit from this Summer School, the types of High-Performance Computing emerging trends they are currently working with, and those they plan to work on in the future.

 The fees for external students are determined as below: